allen-garvey/dithermark/README.md

 ## License

-jsdither is released under the MIT License.
+Dithermark is released under the MIT License.
 See license.txt for more details.